mykelismyname/michealab.github.io/index.md

 which brings together experts from the University of Liverpool, NHS (Merseycare), Local government, Charities and other industry partners to tackle local and global health challenges using civic data and technology.

-My role contributes data science, AI (NLP) and Research expertise on health data Science projects, from ideation, conception and feasibility assessments to proof of concept, design and implementation.
+My role provides leadership and hands-on expertise in data science and AI (NLP) on health data Science projects guiding them from ideation, conception and feasibility assessments to proof of concept, design and implementation.
 Previously, I worked as an NLP Research Scientist at [NEC Laboratories Europe (Heidelberg)](https://www.neclab.eu/), where I worked on Open Information Extraction in the healthcare space.